-Editors' note: This review was updated on May 12, 2014, with new features in version 3.0.
+Editors' note: This review was updated on November 6, 2014, with features from the latest version.

 After downloading the free app from the App Store, you can sign in before going any further (it's not required).
 Don't be fazed by this extra step, as there's a good reason for it.
 Once you sign in, you'll see any previous searches plus integration and saved favorite places.
-See this with Google Maps for more details.

 No, Google Maps doesn't provide the same "flyover" feature that Apple Maps brings -- there's a quasi-3D view in standard map mode when you zoom in close enough, though not all buildings will render as they really are -- but that's not a big loss.
-Yes, flyover mode is pretty and fun to use when you're bored, but how useful is it really?
+Yes, flyover mode is pretty and it's fun to use when you're bored, but how useful is it really?
 We'll gladly take Street View in exchange, since that feature delivers a pedestrian-only perspective that can be very practical.
 Heck, using Street View you can actually walk inside some businesses and snoop around.
 Depending on your comfort level, that's either cool or creepy, but it's something that you can't get anywhere else.

 Besides, if you really want a flyover equivalent, you always can switch over to the aforementioned Google Earth from slide-out menu.
 Though that requires an extra step, the option is there, and like we said before, we doubt many people use flyover for navigation or location search.
 You'll need to download the Google Earth app, of course, but it's also free from the App Store.

-Navigation takes full advantage of iOS multitouch features.
+Navigation takes full advantage of iOS multi-touch features.
 You can pinch and zoom, rotate the maps by spinning two fingers across the display, scroll with one finger, and tip the map up and down by sliding two fingers vertically across the display.
-Double-tap to zoom in, reverse-pinch to zoom out, and use a single tap to get information about a specific point on the map.
+Double-tap to zoom in, reverse-pinch to zoom out and use a single tap to get information about a specific point on the map.